yancanmao/yancanmao.github.io/_pages/about.md

 ======
 * An policy-guided control plane to automatically manage the lifecyle of streaming jobs in data center with varying performance requirements.
 * An efficient state management framework for streaming system to control state operations in streaming jobs in fine-grained.
-* Model-guided Adaptive Scheduling for Scalable Transactional Stream Processing
+* Model-guided Adaptive Scheduling for Scalable Transactional Stream Processing.

 Publications